MicrosoftDocs/visualstudio-docs/docs/msbuild/debug-build-race-conditions.md

 ms.workload:
 - multiple
 ---
-# How to: Debug race conditions in MSBuild project builds
+# How to: Resolve race conditions in MSBuild project builds

-MSBuild supports parallel builds, which improves the performance of your builds by building multiple projects in parallel in different worker node processes running on different CPU cores.
-The performance benefit of building in parallel can be significant, but under certain circumstances, it can introduce the risk of errors arising from race conditions.
-By definition, a race condition is an error arising from multiple executing threads or processes trying to use the same resource.
-Manifested behavior may differ from build to build when there is a race condition, because sometimes one process will be ahead of the other, and sometimes behind it by differing amounts of time.
-By understanding and addressing the root causes of race conditions, you can fix intermittent build failures that arise from the race conditions, such as file I/O failures.
+MSBuild supports parallel builds by running different worker node processes on different CPU cores.
+While there are often significant performance benefits from building in parallel, doing so can also introduce the risk of errors from race conditions.

+A race condition occurs when multiple executing threads or processes try to use the same resource.
+A race condition can manifest behavior that differs from build to build.
+For example, one process might be ahead or behind the other by differing amounts of time.

+When you understand and address the root cause of a race condition, you can fix intermittent build failures that arise from them, such as file I/O failures.

 Error messages that arise from race conditions always include an operating system file I/O failure, but can have different MSBuild error codes, depending on what was happening in the build when the file I/O error occurred.
 Some examples might look like the following on the Windows platform: